badeggg/mock-api/README.md

 **-r, --res-js-result**<br>

 Whether evaluate the response js file and respond the result.
-The specifed response file path must have '.js' extension and export a function, an object, an array or a js primitive value.
+The specifed response file path must have '.js' extension and export a function, an plain object, an array, a js primitive value or a binary type object (Buffer, ArrayBuffer, TypedArray, DataView).

 This feature is useful when you 1) need mock a big json response and are tired of json syntax fixing line by line, e.g. ' --> "; 2) need some simple logic to generate response by request